suryanarayanrenjith/Forest-Survival/README.md

   fullscreen + landscape lock on start where supported.
 - The HUD, menus and multiplayer scoreboard/chat all adapt to a compact, non-overlapping touch layout sized to the visible viewport.
+- **Haptic feedback** — context-sensitive vibration patterns for fire, hit, headshot, reload, dash, damage received, kill and explosion; rate-limited on full-auto so it never becomes a continuous buzz; toggleable in Settings.

 ---